inspektor-gadget/inspektor-gadget/docs/guides/trace/bind.md

   Trace the kernel functions performing socket binding.
 ---

-The `bind` gadget is used to trace the kernel functions performing socket binding.
+The trace bind gadget is used to stream socket binding syscalls.

 ## How to use it?